buyvtuygJW/CashZ/README.md

-A budget app made by poor for all poor people.
+A budget manager/convertor app made by poor for all poor people.

 My product from my dissertation at USW.

+Uses:
+- Convert Actual db to Cashew data file.
+- Import both Actual&Cashew into this app to view the statistics easily on the go with security&privacy guarentee.
-This app use source code from other foss project like:https://github.com/buyvtuygJW/Jetpackutil

-Thus it is not directly zip buildable from android studio.
+This app use source code from other foss project like: https://github.com/buyvtuygJW/Jetpackutil Thus it is not directly zip buildable from android studio.

 Build flow: